lelelew/love-notes/README.md

 - User can sign up for an account
 - Random 6 digit code is generated & texted to user to verify phone number
 - User can enter verification code to verify phone number
+- User can schedule messages to be sent
+- User can view all scheduled messages

 ## Planned Features To Be Added

-- User can schedule messages to be sent
 - If sending messages to a different phone number, the phone number can be validated